 Jury rules with school in fight over California strawberries

 A renowned strawberry researcher in California broke patent law and violated a loyalty pledge to his former university by taking his work with him to profit from it in a private company, a jury in San Francisco decided Wednesday.
-Professor Douglas Shaw formed his own research firm with others after retiring from the University of California, Davis, where for years he had overseen the school's strawberry breeding program, developing a heartier and tastier fruit.
+Professor Douglas Shaw formed his own company after retiring from the University of California, Davis, where he had overseen the school's strawberry breeding program.

 Add your comments below